lisa-george/exactnl/README.md

 # exactnl

 exactnl is a Stata command that estimates the share-form nested logit demand model by exact maximum likelihood.

 ## What it does

-The Berry (1994) inversion turns nested logit demand into a linear equation: the log share-ratio regressed on characteristics, price, and the within-nest log share.
-The exact likelihood of this equation contains a Jacobian term from the share transformation: each nest of J products contributes (J - 1) * ln(1 - sigma) to the log likelihood.
-Standard practice estimates the linear equation by IV and discards this term. exactnl includes it.
-The command concentrates the linear parameters out by fixed-effect partialling, maximizes the profile likelihood over the nesting parameters, and recovers the remaining coefficients by a final regression at the optimum.
+The share-form nested logit is estimated on a transformed dependent
+variable: observed shares are mapped to the log share-ratio ln(s_j) - ln(s_0) following Berry (1994).
+A likelihood written for the transformed variable must include the Jacobian of that transformation, and in the nested logit the Jacobian depends on the nesting parameter and the nest size: each nest of J products contributes (J - 1) * ln(1 - sigma) to the log likelihood.
+Standard practice estimates the share equation as a linear regression and omits this term.
+When every market has the same number of products the term is constant and its omission is harmless.
+When choice sets vary across markets, omission biases the nesting parameter, and the common remedy, instrumenting the within-nest share with product counts, fails whenever product counts also enter demand directly.

+exactnl maximizes the exact likelihood instead.
+It concentrates the linear parameters out by fixed-effect partialling, profiles the likelihood over the nesting parameters, and recovers the remaining coefficients by a final regression at the optimum.
 Price endogeneity is handled by a control function.
-No instrument for the within-nest share is required.
+No instrument for the within-nest share is required, and a product-count term in mean utility can be estimated directly.

-## When the correction matters

-If every market has the same number of products, the Jacobian term is a constant and omitting it is harmless: exactnl and the standard estimator agree.

-If choice sets vary across markets, the term varies with the nesting parameter and its omission biases the estimate.
-The common remedy in applied work is to instrument the within-nest share with the count of products in the nest.
-This works when product counts affect only how shares divide within a nest.
-It fails when product counts also enter demand directly, as when products crowd a congested product space (Ackerberg and Rysman 2005): the count then belongs in the demand equation and cannot be excluded. exactnl requires no share instrument, so it remains valid in exactly these settings, and it permits a product-count term in mean utility so that crowding can be estimated rather than assumed away.

 See `help exactnl` after installation for syntax, options, and stored results, and `exactnl_example.do` for worked examples.